codenotary/codenotary.io/pages/careers/bookkeeper.md

 ---
 title: "Bookkeper"
-location: "Houston (TX), Galleria Area"
+location: "Houston, Galleria Area"
 type: "Full time"
 requires: ""
 weight: 10
 active: true
 ---

-CodeNotary is the Open Source leader for immutable trust solutions such as [immudb](http://www.immudb.io/) and [CodeNotary](http://www.codenotary.io/).
+[CodeNotary](https://codenotary.io/) is the leading Open Source company for immutable recording of data and processes.

-We process tens of millions of transactions every month and are growing fast to new markets and use cases.

-We are a very international startup that fosters a distributed working environment, with a diverse engineering team working remotely from locations around the world.
-We offer a competitive compensation including an equity ownership plan, and the opportunity to grow with the company.

-## Qualifications
+Our software solution [CodeNotary Ledger Compliance®](https://codenotary.io/products/ledger-compliance/) can be used on-premise or in the cloud, is always easy to use and can process millions of transactions a second with the same cryptographic verification of traditional distributed ledger solutions.
+The core engine of CodeNotary Ledger Compliance® is [immudb](https://codenotary.io/technologies/immudb/), our industry-leading lightweight and extremely fast immutable ledger database.

+## What you’ll be doing

 - Check and verify source documents such as invoices, receipts, computer printouts
 - Allocate and post financial transaction details to subsidiary books